pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

 ### HeatIt/ThermoFloor Z-Push Button 2/8 Wall Switch

-To get the Z-Push Button 2 or the Z-Push Button 8 working in Home Assistant, you must first edit the `COMMAND_CLASS_CENTRAL_SCENE` in your `zwcfg` file.
+To get the Z-Push Button 2 or the Z-Push Button 8 working in Open Peer Power, you must first edit the `COMMAND_CLASS_CENTRAL_SCENE` in your `zwcfg` file.

-1. Go the Z-Wave control panel in Home Assistant and make a note of the node number your wall switch has been assigned.
+1. Go the Z-Wave control panel in Open Peer Power and make a note of the node number your wall switch has been assigned.
-2. *Stop* Home Assistant.
+2. *Stop* Open Peer Power.
 3. Make a backup of your `zwfcg` file, just in case.
 4. In the `zwcfg` file, find the `Node id` that corresponds to the number you noted in the first step.
 5. Within the `Node id` you identified, highlight everything between `<CommandClass id="91"` and `</CommandClass>` (inclusive) and paste in the following: